-Projects located in any county other than King County that fit the definition of an Urban project set forth below, may request to be allowed to use the TDC Limits one category higher than their current category.
-For example, a proposed project in the Balance of State TDC Area meeting the "Urban project" definition, may request to apply under the TDC Limits for the Metro TDC Area.
+Projects located in any county other than King County that fit the definition of an "Urban Project" set forth below, may request to use the TDC Limits one category higher than their current category.
+For example, a proposed project in the Balance of State TDC Area meeting the "Urban Project" definition, may request to apply under the TDC Limits for the Metro TDC Area.
 Urban projects are defined as those that have three or more of the following and are within a designated urban growth area:

 - Located within the city limits

 - Located in or near a central commercial zone or downtown core

 - More than 4 stories

-- An elevator

-- Required structured parking 1